Jose-Bustamante/EmailsFieldVanilla/README.md

 # Email Magician

-Is like :mind_blown: you can click it, scroll it, resize it, it does everything am iPhone can do and more.
+Is like 🤯 you can click it, scroll it, resize it, it does everything am iPhone can do and more.

 ## Description